Skip to main content

 To be legally valid, a Deed of Variation must meet strict conditions.
 These include:

-- Signed by all affected beneficiaries: Everyone giving up or altering their inheritance must agree and sign the deed.
+• Signed by all Executors and beneficiaries who are at a detriment: Everyone giving up or altering their inheritance must agree and sign the deed, as well as the Executors of the estate.

-- Completed within two years of the date of death if the changes are to affect inheritance tax or capital gains tax.
+• Completed within two years of the date of death for the changes to have Inheritance Tax and Capital Gains Tax benefits.

-- State specific tax intentions: If the variation affects tax treatment, you must explicitly state this under section 142 of the Inheritance Tax Act 1984.
+• State specific tax intentions: If the variation affects tax treatment, you must explicitly state which is to apply to the Deed of Variation.

 Practical Example:

-Michael leaves a will naming his two children as equal beneficiaries.
-His daughter wishes to redirect her share to her own son (Michael’s grandson).
-All involved parties create and sign a Deed of Variation, redirecting the funds.
-If done within two years of Michael’s death, the tax treatment will follow the new arrangement.
+Michael leaves a Will naming his two children as equal beneficiaries.
+His daughter Emma wishes to redirect her share to her own son Jack (Michael’s grandson).
+A Deed of Variation is signed which redirects the funds.
+If completed within two years of Michael’s death, the gift to Jack will be treated for tax purposes as being gifted from Michael’s estate.
+If not completed within two years by Deed of Variation, then Emma would be treated as having made this gift herself from her own estate for Inheritance Tax purposes.

 Common Reasons for Using a Deed of Variation